muzny/csci1200-notes/docs/_build/intro.md

 ## Acknowledgements

-These notes have taken much inspiration from the interactive textbook How to Think Like a Computer Scientist by Brad MIller and David Ranum.
+These notes have taken much inspiration from the interactive textbook How to Think Like a Computer Scientist by Brad Miller and David Ranum.

 These notes use the Jupyter Books package which was originally created by [Sam Lau][sam] and [Chris Holdgraf][chris] with support of the **UC Berkeley Data Science Education Program and the